adonayz/wpimobile18b.github.io/tutorials/Team1055TopicSurvey.md

 id: ts1055

-# Topic Survey - Group 1055 - Firebase Authentication and Realtime Database
+# Firebase Authentication and Realtime Database - By Team 1055

 In this tutorial, we will be adding Firebase Authentication and Realtime Database to a simple project that takes an email and password and stores your favorite color!